 OurPain Fellowship provides interdisciplinary training in the management of chronic and cancer-related pain.
 Using a problem-oriented approach, fellows obtain pertinent histories, develop relevant physical examination skills, and order appropriate diagnostic tests in a system-based practice approach.
 Fellows also develop superior competence in fluoroscopically and ultrasound-guided neural blockade, state-of-the art implantable devices, and radio-frequency techniques.

 Augusta University Medical Center is a Level I Trauma Center.
-In addition to the outpatient clinic, Pain Fellows are part of a multidisciplinary team that comprises the pain consult service for hospitalized patients with acute-on-chronic, postoperative, or trauma-related pain.
+In addition to the outpatient clinic, Pain Fellows are part of a multidisciplinary team that comprises the pain consult service for hospitalized patients with chronic pain.

 Clinical training in pain-related fields is available in neurology, neurosurgery, sports medicine, addiction medicine, physiatry, radiology and psychiatry with an elective rotation in Anesthesiology available for Non-Anesthesiologists.
 The curriculum allows pain fellows to experience electives in these primary specialties to meet the individual trainee's needs.

 Our fellowship emphasizes interdisciplinary training in state-of-the art pain management techniques for patients with acute, chronic and cancer pain.

 The training is primarily based in our Pain Management Clinic and offers case-by-case learning experiences of complex pain challenges including examination, work-up skills, and multimodal pain management.
 Proficiency in interventional pain management techniques (e.g., implantable devices such as spinal cord stimulator, intrathecal pump, fluoroscopically guided injections, radiofrequency) is emphasized.